 Join the Society of Intentionally Dry Lawns

 The average lawn only needs one inch of rain/water per week to thrive, however a great deal of water is often wasted on over-watering lawns.
-It is imperative that metro area residents follow the drought response guidelines outlined in the state Drought Rule and adhere to watering restrictions for their county, and to never water their lawns while it has been raining!
+It is imperative that metro area residents water their lawns only when absolutely necessary and to never water their lawns while it has been raining!

 As a member of the Society, you will receive a free sign to proudly display in your lawn.
 You will also be eligible to sign up for our SIDL rewards program, through which you can refer neighbors, friends and family and earn prizes.